snare/voltron/README.md

 I initially built this to work with GDB but with the idea that I'd add LLDB support at some point.
 That point is now!
 Voltron now works with LLDB as well.

 It's basically held together by sticky tape, so don't expect too much.
+I'm constantly developing this and pushing code out, so consider the `master` branch to be in flux and experimental at this stage.

 [![voltron example](http://github.com/snarez/voltron/raw/master/example.png)](#example)